Top 15 UK Law School

 You will be required to supply the following documentation with your application as proof you meet the entry requirements of this degree programme.
 If you have not yet completed your current programme of study, then you can still apply and you can provide your Degree Certificate at a later date.

-Eligible self-funded postgraduate taught (PGT) students will receive the Aberdeen Global Scholarship.
-Explore our Global Scholarships, including eligibility details, on our dedicated page.
+Eligible self-funded Postgraduate Taught (PGT) students will receive the Aberdeen Global Scholarship.
+Eligibility details and further information are available on our dedicated page.

-Aberdeen Global ScholarshipsAs the Law has an impact on many parts of public life and, thus, is beneficial should you wish to enter politics, business, international finance or banking.
+Aberdeen Global ScholarshipAs the Law has an impact on many parts of public life and, thus, is beneficial should you wish to enter politics, business, international finance or banking.
 More and more non-legal employers are valuing the eminently transferable skills law graduates can bring to industry and other international business organisations.
 These skills include but are not limited to:

 This programme would equip graduates interested in a career in the following industries and sectors: policy, planning, NGOs, civil service, energy and extraction.